Chapter 13. User Session Management

 Tokens tab under

 Realm Settings).
-Moreover, if you enable the option
+Also if you enable the option

 Revoke refresh tokens, then each offline token can be used just once.
 So after refresh, you always need to store the new offline token from refresh response into your DB instead of the previous one.